miteshgupta07/Machine-Learning-App-Streamlit-/README.md

 ## Acknowledgements

 - **Streamlit:** Special thanks to the Streamlit team for providing an excellent framework for building interactive web applications with Python.

-- **Your Contributors:** A big thank you to all contributors who have dedicated time and effort to enhance this project.

-- **Open Source Community:** Gratitude to the broader open-source community for sharing knowledge and fostering collaboration.
+- **Scikit-Learn:** A heartfelt acknowledgment to the scikit-learn developers and contributors for their outstanding work on creating a powerful machine learning library in Python.

 ## Contact
 Email : mgmiteshgupta134@gmail.com